ahwayakchih/openshift-nodebb/README.markdown

 	^-============================================-^
 ```

-Use that new admin login and password to login into your new NodeBB installation, and change them to something suitable for you.
+Use that new admin login and password to log in to your new NodeBB installation, and change them to something suitable for you.

 ## Updates